The Garden of Sinners: Remaining Sense of Pain: Plot

 A flashback reveals that Fujino once met Mikiya years ago.
-In the present day, Mikiya discovers that Fujino was initially able to feel pain, but her father artificially sealed that ability away in order to suppress her telekinetic powers.
-Tōko then deduces that Fujino was never stabbed in the first place, but she was indeed feeling pain the moment she was about to be stabbed.
+In the present day, Mikiya discovers that Fujino was initially able to feel pain, but her father artificially sealed that ability away to suppress her telekinetic powers.
+Tōko deduces that Fujino was never stabbed in the first place, but she was indeed feeling pain the moment she was about to be stabbed.
 The true source of her pain is revealed to be an untreated, ruptured appendix, and Tōko concludes Fujino does not have much time left to live.

 Shiki confronts Fujino again and fights her on a newly constructed bridge.
 During the fight, Shiki cuts off Fujino's telekinetic abilities using her "Mystic Eyes of Death Perception" ability.
 Fujino then uses her newly acquired powers to destroy the entire bridge without the need of her sight, but this leaves her badly injured.
 She tries to escape, realizing her desire to live and her love towards Mikiya, but she is found by Shiki, who stabs her non-fatally.
 Mikiya and Tōko arrive to find Shiki, who reveals Fujino lost her sensitivity to pain in the end.
 Mikiya calls a medical team to treat Fujino.

 In the end, Mikiya confesses to Shiki that he is concerned about Fujino, whose acts will haunt her mind and continue hurting her.
 He also confesses that he will stay by Shiki's side, by which Shiki confesses that she feels a small murderous intent towards Mikiya.